Coffee and Your Health: What You Need to Know

 It is important to note that the evidence for these benefits is still inconclusive, and more research is needed to confirm the effects of coffee on the brain.
 Furthermore, excessive caffeine intake may cause harmful effects like insomnia and jitteriness, so it is recommended to consume coffee in moderation.

-Positive effects on the heart
+Potential positive effects on the heart

 Coffee has also been shown to have positive effects on the heart.
 Moderate coffee consumption may be associated with a reduced risk of heart disease and stroke.
 This may be due to the beneficial effects of coffee on specific risk factors for these conditions, such as high blood pressure and inflammation.